deepcloudlabs/dcl364-2022-aug-23/README.md

-# DCL364: Design Patterns and Best Practices in Jakarta EE 8
+# DCL364: Design Patterns and Best Practices in Java EE 8

 These projects are created as part of the following training: DCL-364 "Design Patterns and Best Practices in Java EE 8"